ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 - **Wrapper Pattern Support**

   Supports the JDBC 4.0 standard interface for obtaining references to implementation objects from proxies.
-This allows obtaining JDBC objects from proxy objects created in Connection Pool.
+This allows obtaining JDBC objects from proxy objects created in the Connection Pool, etc.

   ```java
   try (Connection sWrappedCon = dbPool.getConnection()) {